Self Driving Cars

 Embark

-Much like other firms in this article, the aim of San Francisco-based Embark is to automate the freeway part of a truck's journey.
-Founded in 2016, Embark's technology is, for now, intended to drive the vehicles on simpler multi-lane roads like freeways.
+Like other firms in this article, San Francisco-based Embark aims to automate the freeway part of a truck's journey.
+Founded in 2016, Embark's technology is intended to drive the vehicles on simpler multi-lane roads like freeways.
 That way, local delivery drivers take their loads out of town and to a rest stop on the local highway.

-The load is then transferred to an Embark truck with an Embark driver in the cab, who then monitors the autonomous driving system as the load is taken to the next city.
-There, the Embark truck stops and the load is transferred to another local delivery truck.
+The load is then transferred to an Embark truck with an Embark driver in the cab.
+The driver monitors the autonomous driving system as the load is taken to the next city.
+There, the Embark truck stops, and the load is transferred to another local delivery truck.
 It is hoped that the Embark part of the journey will eventually become autonomous, with only local deliveries handled by human drivers.

-This would cut the distance driven by humans, allowing them to get on with the more complex (but shorter and quicker) routes the computers cannot yet manage.
+This would reduce the distance driven by humans, allowing them to proceed with the more complex (but shorter and quicker) routes the computers cannot yet manage.

-Embark has already used its technology to drive a truck across the U.S., through adverse weather conditions like rain and fog, and navigating highway transfers without human assistance.
-Embark's employees previously worked at companies like Audi and Apple, and the startup has raised an estimated $187 million, according to data by Crunchbase, up from under $50m in just the last couple of years.
+Embark has already used its technology to drive a truck across the U.S., through adverse weather conditions like rain and fog, and navigate highway transfers without human assistance.
+Embark's employees previously worked at companies like Audi and Apple, and the startup has raised an estimated $187 million, according to data by Crunchbase, up from under $50 million in just the last couple of years.

-In January 2019, it was reported that Embark had begun working with Amazon, after photos of trucks with both companies' logos appeared on Reddit.
-Although not speaking about its work with Embark specifically, Amazon said at the time: "We think successful over-the-road autonomy will create safer roadways and a better work environment for drivers on long-haul runs."
+In January 2019, it was reported that Embark had begun working with Amazon after photos of trucks with both companies' logos appeared on Reddit.
+Although not speaking about its work with Embark specifically, Amazon said, "We think successful over-the-road autonomy will create safer roadways and a better work environment for drivers on long-haul runs."

 Naturally, autonomous trucks make perfect sense for Amazon, which delivers a vast number of parcels globally every day, and counts driver salaries as one of its major cost factors.
 Driverless trucks (although not commercially available yet) would reduce this wage bill significantly.

-Instead of building its own trucks, Embark fits its autonomous technology to semis built by Peterbilt.
-Embark currently runs a fleet of around a dozen 18-wheel semi trucks, and already generates revenue hauling commercial loads between Los Angeles and Arizona (albeit with human drivers behind the wheel).
+Instead of building its trucks, Embark uses its autonomous technology to fit semis built by Peterbilt.
+Embark currently runs a fleet of around a dozen 18-wheel semi trucks and already generates revenue hauling commercial loads between Los Angeles and Arizona (albeit with human drivers behind the wheel).

 Daimler